-Interviewing is an integral part of any recruitment process, giving the employer the opportunity to meet the prospects on a one-to-one basis and at the same time gain insights in their knowledge, experience and behavior besides what is declared on their resume.
-The whole idea behind the process of interview is to select a candidate whose interests, values and skills match the requirement of the organization.
+Interviewing is an integral part of any recruitment process, giving the employer the opportunity to meet the prospects on a one-to-one basis and at the same time gain insights in their knowledge, experience and behaviour besides what is declared on their resume.
+The whole idea behind the process of interview is to select a candidate whose interests, values and skills match the requirements of the organization.
 Ideally, choosing the right kind of interviewing technique can go a long way that matches the retention needs of the organization and position.
-HR teams of many organizations favor behavioral interviewing that focuses on the prospect’s past experiences and his or her potential to handle situations when the need arises.
+HR teams of many organizations favour behavioural interviewing that focuses on the prospect’s past experiences and his or her potential to handle situations when the need arises.

-The following key points are being effectively used in behavioral interviewing by the HR managers and recruiting firms to ensure that they pick the best candidate and not the privileged one.
+The following key points are being effectively used in behavioural interviewing by HR managers and recruiting firms to ensure that they pick the best candidate and not the privileged one.

 You might also be interested to read: Virtual Onboarding: The Future Of New Hire Onboarding